 We know that as a working mum, you may not always be around your little one.
 While a mother is a baby’s first teacher, for times when you’re not by your little one’s side, it’s a good idea to leave an educational toy with your baby, one that will not only be fun, but also help baby learn and explore!

 One of the most basic, as well as important, tool to ‘educate’ your child and encourage them to observe, question and understand is TOYS.
-Your baby’s first joy will be a special toy, and what better way to use toys that will not only be fun, but also help them learn as they play!
+Your baby’s first joy will be a special toy, and what better way to use learning toys that will not only be fun, but also help them learn as they play!
 Today, toys are much more than just a play thing.
 They aid your child’s growth and development, stimulate interest and open a world of ideas and possibilities.